JoeMarkWatson/negative_news_sharing/README.md

 results_plotting.py is the python script used to plot the results produced in data_modelling.py.

-All data required to run these scripts is made available in the folder, data.
+All data required to run these scripts are made available in the folder, data.